rikhuijzer/blog/posts/nixos.md

 to the Fish shell configuration.

 Another great thing about this setup is the ease of looking up commands.
-Often I find myself in need of some bash code which I have used in one of the scripts.
+Often, I find myself in need of some bash code which I have used in one of the scripts.
 To see the code from the terminal in Fish, use `cat (which <script>)`.
 For example, `cat (which git-add-commit-push)` gives